ucsd-ece196/ucsd-ece196.github.io/docs/serial.md

 To run these examples, set the serial monitor baud rate to the appropriate value of 9600.

+### Serial Echo

+This example should take whatever you enter into the terminal and echo it right back.

 ```
 void setup() {
   Serial.begin(9600);